Anterior cruciate ligament (ACL) revision

 You'll need to use crutches for up to four to six weeks and wear a knee brace for a similar amount of time.

-You can expect to return to work about six weeks after the operation if your job isn't too physically demanding.
+You can expect to return to work between two to six weeks after the operation if your job isn’t too physically demanding.
 Those with more active jobs will need a longer recovery time.

-You should be able to start doing single leg squats and gentle jogging after four months.
+You should be able to start doing single leg squats and gentle jogging after six months.
 It usually takes nine months to make a full recovery and return to sports.
+You will need to pass a fitness return to sports test carried out by your physiotherapist prior to returning to sports.

 Book an appointment today